-If you’re looking for inspirational tips for expressing your gratitude to your mother (or any mother figure), you’ve come to the right place.
-We’ve spoken with well-known marriage counselor Dr. Gary Chapman, who has authored many books, including The 5 Love Languages, and Katy Mann, founder of Indy with Kids and mom to several kids, to help you prepare for this special holiday.
+We spoken with well-known marriage counselor Dr. Gary Chapman, who has authored many books, including The 5 Love Languages, and Katy Mann, founder of Indy with Kids and mom to several kids, for inspirational tips for expressing your gratitude to your mother — or any mother figure in your life.
+Read on to learn how to prepare for this special holiday.

 Find out what Mom likes

 First, you need to figure out what your mom would appreciate for Mother’s Day.
-“Of the five love languages, one will speak more deeply to your mom,” Gary says.
-If you’re not familiar with the five love languages, they are ways that people prefer to be loved.
-For example, some people like gifts while others prefer to spend time with family and friends.
+“Of the five love languages, one will speak more deeply to your mom,” Chapman says.
+Love languages, for the uninitiated, are ways that people prefer to be loved.
+So, for example, some people like gifts while others prefer to spend time with family and friends.

-For moms who appreciate quality time, you might want to participate in an activity you know she’d enjoy.
-If she likes gifts, you can ask your father or your mother’s best friend what she might enjoy as a gift.
+For moms who appreciate quality time, plan an activity you know she’d enjoy.
+If she likes gifts, ask your father or your mother’s best friend what she might enjoy.
 If you don’t have much money, even picking a flower can mean a lot.